stgeorgeshurstville/bulletin/_docs/prayer.md

 - **Mission week and Christmas events:** Think of someone who needs to know Jesus and pray for them.
 - **Prayer points can be found [here](https://stgeorgeshurstville.org.au/prayer)**

-## Week 4: Fourth Sunday of the Month
+## Week 1: The First Sunday in Advent (Your redemption if near at hand)

 - **Mission & Vision:** | Mission |
 - **Global & Nation:** | World |